compilers-course-materials/starter-cobra/README.md

 - A description of the concrete syntax – the text the programmer writes

 - A description of the abstract syntax – how to express what the programmer wrote in a data structure our compiler uses.
+As in Boa, this will include a surface `expr` type, and a core `aexpr` type.

 - The _semantics_—or description of the behavior—of the abstrac
   syntax, so our compiler knows what the code it generates should do.

-In boa, the second step is broken up into two:

-- A description of the user-facing abstract syntax – how to express what the programmer wrote in a data structure our compiler uses, translated directly from the concrete syntax.

-- A description of the compiler-facing abstract syntax – in this case, the `aexpr`, `cexpr`, and `immexpr` datatypes, which are translated from the user-facing abstract syntax.

 ### Concrete Syntax